 Assessment instruments have been developed to measure prodromal signs, and criteria have been established to designate those at greatest statistical risk.
 Most of those who meet these criteria are in subjective distress and have previously sought or received mental health services.
 In the context of research, the term “clinical high risk” is typically used to refer to these help-seeking individuals.
 Further, based on the results of prospective studies, it is estimated that the risk rate for subsequent psychosis ranges from 25% to 40% – – – far higher than the risk rate for individuals with an affected family member.
 The other 60% to 75% manifest a range of outcomes, with some remaining stably symptomatic and others showing a decline in symptoms and no subsequent psychiatric disorder.

-North American Prodrome Longitudinal study (NAPLS), is also concerned with elucidating the neural mechanisms that are associated with the development of psychotic disorders.
+There are numerous ongoing research projects in many countries that are aimed at enhancing our ability to predict psychosis risk beyond the 25-40% level.
+Our research group is pursuing this goal as part of a multi-site project funded by the NIMH.
+This project, the North American Prodrome Longitudinal study (NAPLS), is also concerned with elucidating the neural mechanisms that are associated with the development of psychotic disorders.
 We are now in the 5th year of this project, and just beginning the stage of data-analysis that will test alternative prediction algorithms.

 In the interim, clinical researchers are confronted with questions concerning the potential stigma and psychological distress associated with psychosis-risk identification, as well as the provision of treatment for these individuals.
 The issues of stigma and subjective distress have some unique aspects when it comes to disorders of brain function, as opposed to disorders involving other organ systems.
 The brain is generally assumed to be the organ that subserves our mind and personal identity, and the behavioral problems that can result from its dysfunction are sometimes viewed as being under volitional control.
 The latter view is one source of the stigma associated with mental disorders: patients are assumed to be responsible for their symptoms.
 At the same time, there is a tendency for many to view individuals with mental illnesses as being dangerous because they are unable to control their behavior.
 Together, these factors reduce sympathy for individuals with mental illness.
 They also place additional burdens on those who are already experiencing the mood, perceptual and ideational abnormalities that are associated with the prodrome to psychosis.